 When I took on my first Facebook ad design project, I thought, No problem—I’ve got YouTube, Google, and Pinterest to back me up.
 But as I searched, I realized there was hardly anything on the specifics of creating high-converting ad designs, and I felt instant regret for saying yes.

 I pushed ahead, thinking great-looking ads that matched the brand would work.
 Spoiler: they didn’t.
-Determined, I dove into anything I could find—blogs, podcasts, videos—most of it geared toward marketers, not designers.
+Determined, I dove into anything I could find—blogs, podcasts, videos—most of it geared toward marketers.
 But I gathered every bit of info I could, and over time, patterns and themes began to emerge.

 Soon enough, it all came together, and suddenly, I was booked up, no website or social media needed.
 Agencies were reaching out to me.